 8. Acknowledge the amazing women in your life

 Show the women you admire how great they are.
 Just expressing your appreciation can inspire someone and make them feel valued.
 So pick up the phone and call or text your friend or family member.
 Or, if your company has an employee recognition platform in place, send an eCard to make someone’s day and show them how grateful you are.

-Example of an eCard from International Women's Day in 2023.
+Example of an eCard celebrating International Women's Day.

 We hope that these ideas have helped inspire you to celebrate International Women's Day.
 If you're interested in learning more about our commitment to diversity, equity and inclusion at Reward Gateway, you can find more information here.